vonoelv/bookmate-test-project/README.md

 [Back to the table of contents ⬆](#TableOfContents)

 # <a name="RunConfigurationsInIDEA">Run configurations in IDEA</a>
-For convenience of running tests IDEA run configurations are committed in this project
+For convenience of running tests, IDEA run configurations are committed to this project
 <p  align="center">
 <img src="images/screens/IDEARunConfigurations1.png" alt="IDEARunConfigurations1" width="550">
 </p>